aliaskov/docker-principles/README.rst

   java -cp .
 HelloWorld.Main

 This show the ``Hello world`` message.
+Ctrl + c to interrupt

 Create a JAR file
 -----------------

 For pack the main class for package as a JAR file, execute the follow command: ::

-  jar cfme Main.jar Manifest.txt HelloWorld.Main HelloWorld/Main.class
+  jar cfm web/Main.jar Manifest.txt HelloWorld/Main.class

 Run a JAR file